 Moderate runs are at the upper end of the easy run spectrum.
 If you use a heart rate monitor, then it would be 10 – 15 bpm above your typical easy run pace.
 Moderate runs recruit more slow-twitch muscle fibers simultaneously than easy runs.
 If you are time-poor on certain days, slightly shorter runs at this pace are a good alternative to easy runs.

-Should you still be in your 20s, you can make this your default pace on all easy days.
-This also applies to intermediate and advanced runners who run only 4 times per week.
-At that low training frequency, you should run your midweek easy run and weekend long run at this moderate pace.
+If you are still in your 20s, you can make this your default pace on all easy days.
+This also applies to intermediate and advanced runners who run only four times per week.
+At that low training frequency, you should run your midweek easy runs and weekend long runs at this moderate pace.
 Everybody else should use this pace only once or twice a week.

 Marathon Pace

 Your current marathon pace is well-defined.
-You can calculate the equivalent from a race result of any other distance.
-In terms of your heart rate, it will be around 10 – 15 bpm below your lactate threshold intensity.
+You can calculate the equivalent from a race result for any other distance.
+Your heart rate will be around 10 – 15 bpm below your lactate threshold intensity.

-Marathon pace is simply one of the best workouts to train your slow-twitch muscle fibers, regardless of your race distance.
+Marathon pace is simply one of the best workouts for training your slow-twitch muscle fibers, regardless of your race distance.
 Whereas an easy run only recruits 40 – 60 percent of your endurance fibers simultaneously, marathon pace recruits all of them.
-And yet only a small percentage of intermediate-twitch fibers are being called into action.
+Yet only a small percentage of intermediate-twitch fibers are being called into action.
 That keeps your more explosive muscles fresh for faster workouts.
 Marathon pace also doesn’t elevate blood lactate levels to a significant degree.

 Nonetheless, runs at marathon pace should be limited to 1 workout per week.
 The segment duration at marathon pace is typically 20 to 40 minutes.
 If marathon pace is tagged to the end of long runs, the duration is generally shorter.
 But exceptions for longer segments apply for highly race-specific workouts in preparation for a marathon.